ThermoSplat: Cross-Modal 3D Gaussian Splatting with Feature Modulation and Geometry Decoupling: Method

 \subsection{Cross-Modal Feature Modulation}

 To address the spectral gap between visible and infrared modalities, we propose a cross-modal modulation mechanism.
 Instead of treating visible and thermal signals as independent entities, our framework leverages structural priors inherent in the thermal spectrum to guide the synthesis of visible textures.
-As shown in Fig.~\ref{fig:pipeline}, the proposed Cross-Modal FiLM~\cite{film} Modulation integrates feature extraction and conditioning in a unified neural architecture.
+As shown in Fig.~\ref{fig:pipeline}, the proposed Spectrum-Aware Adaptive Modulation integrates feature extraction and conditioning in a unified neural architecture.

 \textbf{Shared Latent Encoding.} The process begins with the rendered feature map $\mathcal{A}_f \in \mathbb{R}^{H \times W \times d}$ by rasterizing the per-Gaussian feature $f_i$ through the 3DGS rendering pipeline~\cite{3dgs}.
 To extract high-level semantic information, we first pass $\mathcal{A}_f$ through a shared encoder $\Phi_{shared}$ consisting of multiple pixel-wise linear layers with SiLU activations~\cite{silu}: